On the Mordell-Weil rank of certain CM abelian varieties over anticyclotomic towers: Introduction

 Consider the case of elliptic curves $E$ as in Section \ref{sec:previous} that have good reduction at $p$.
 It is shown\footnote{In \cite{MR735333}, Rohrlich proved that the rank $\rank_{\ZZ} E(\QQ_{n}^{\ac})$ is bounded as $n$ tends to infinity.
 In the appendix of \cite{MR659153} by Ribet, it is shown that the torsion part of $E(\QQ_{\infty}^{\cyc})$ is finite.
 Combining these results, we conclude that $E(\QQ_{\infty}^{\cyc})$ is a finitely generated abelian group.} in \cite{MR735333} and \cite{MR659153} that $E(\QQ_{\infty}^{\cyc})$ is always a finitely generated abelian group.
 One then wonders whether $E(F_{\infty})$ is always finitely generated for any $\ZZ_p$-extension $F_{\infty}/F$.
 The anticyclotomic $\ZZ_p$-extension $K_{\infty}^{\ac}/K$ again provides a counterexample to this expectation, as first observed in \cite{MR700770} (see also \cite[Theorem 1.7, Theorem 1.8]{MR1860044}, although no rigorous proof is found in \textit{loc.cit.}).

 In this article, by using Theorem \ref{thm:mainA}, we provide a sufficient and necessary condition for $A_{\varphi}(K_{\infty}^{\ac})$ to be a finitely generated abelian group.
 This is made possible by our considerations of the case where $p$ is ramified in $K$, together with a finiteness result on the torsion subgroup of $A_{\varphi}(K_{\infty}^{\ac})$, for which we provide a proof.
-Details are introduced in Section \ref{sec:finitetor}.
+Details are introduced in Section \ref{sec:finitetor} with the main result stated as Corollary \ref{coro:finitelygenerated}.